Yes.

 If you're making a change to your policy and would also like to review your cover level options, you'll be given the option to upgrade or downgrade your cover when making a change to your policy (if eligible).

-It’s always worth comparing the different cover levels we offer, to make sure you’re choosing the right cover for you.
+It’s always worth comparing the different cover levels we offer, to make sure you’re choosing the one for you.

 Is car insurance more expensive or cheaper for electric cars?
 The short answer is… it depends.